wavefrontHQ/observability-for-kubernetes/docs/troubleshooting.md

 ```
 If there are any configuration or validation errors, the `MESSAGE` column in the result will describe the error.

-## Running workloads not being discovered or monitored
+## Running Workloads Not Being Discovered or Monitored

 - Check the Kubernetes Metrics Collector Troubleshooting dashboard in the Kubernetes integration for collection errors.
 The `Collection Errors per Type` chart and `Collection Errors per Endpoint` chart can be used to find the sources whose metrics are not being collected
 - Refer to [this](../deploy/scenarios/wavefront-full-config.yaml) example scenario for configuring sources for metric collection